Renting a home

 Location, location, location

 When you’re considering where you want to rent, location is key.
-Chances are you’ll want to be reasonably close to work, friends, restaurants, shopping and possibly school.
+Chances are you’ll want to be reasonably close to work, friends, restaurants, shopping and possibly schools.
 The shorter commute could save you money on gas and save you time, too!
-So you can narrow down locations by the importance of those items.
+So, you can narrow down locations by the importance of those items.

 Neighborhood safety

 Everyone wants to live in a place they feel secure.
-So it’s worth it to check out the history of your area and the physical house or apartment.
+It’s worth it to check out the history of your area and the property you are looking to rent.

-• Safety first – check your local police website or free website sites like SpotCrime.com or NextDoor.com for crime info.
+• Safety first – check your local police website or free website sites like SpotCrime.com for crime info.
+The Citizen App is also a potential resource to check out.

 • Security systems – are there security measures like gated parking and buzz-in entry to the building?